OMCs refuse to import Euro-V fuel

 And to this effect, the government has already accorded approval to the import of EURO-V standard fuel and to this effect PSO has already been directed to import Mogas (Petrol) with EURO V standards.
 According to top officials, PSO, which normally imports POL products from Kuwait Petroleum is set to issue tenders for import of petrol as per EURO V specification approved by the government.
 Right now, Kuwait Petroleum is in process of up-gradation to produce the fuel of EURO-V and it will usher in the process of production of EURO V fuel from November-December this year.
 Meanwhile, PSO will import EURO-V petrol from other sources.

 The letter signed by Asif Ansari, Secretary of OCAC mentioned that Pakistan currently imports around 500,000 MT per month which is about 70-80pc of the total demand.
-It mainly originates from Arab Gulf or regional refineries or blenders.
 With the proposed end point (FBP) of 205C and Sulphur content of 10ppm, more than 50 percent of this quantity cannot be supplied from current sources and the shortfall will have to be sourced from Europe.
 It says this could result in a high freight cost of minimum $3-4 per barrel, similarly the product price is estimated to be around $2-3 per barrel higher than current Mogas price.
 This approximately means a cumulative increase of Rs5-7 per litre to the consumers while it translates into additional cost to the country to the tune of $150-200 per annum or Rs25-33 billion per annum.

 The letter also highlights that it was discussed that a phased approach should be adopted by first introducing EURO-IV specification as witnessed in other countries allowing to develop robust and reliable supply chain, preventing price shock to consumers, better analysis of incremental environmental benefits, adjustment of prevailing vehicle population to the new specification and allowing local refineries to upgrade through capital investment.